deepmodeling/abacus-develop/docs/advanced/scf/soc.md

 Please be careful that `relativistic="full"` version can be used for SOC or non-SOC calculation, but `relativistic="scalar"` version only can be used for non-SOC calculation.
 When full-relativistic pseudopotential is used for non-SOC calculation, ABACUS will automatically transform it to scalar-relativistic version.

-Numerical atomic orbitals in ABACUS are unrelated with spin, same orbital file can be used for SOC and non-SOC calculation.
+Numerical atomic orbitals in ABACUS are unrelated with spin, and same orbital file can be used for SOC and non-SOC calculation.

 ### Partial-relativistic SOC Effect
 Sometimes, for some real materials, both scalar-relativistic and full-relativistic can not describe the exact spin-orbit coupling.